 I see too many posts on Reddit as well as get DM’d too many times asking what SaaS they can make, without an ounce of a clue of a problem they’re trying to solve.
 It’s totally the wrong way around.

 SaaS, software as a subscription, is a business model, not a business.
-The attributes of the SaaS model are super fucking attractive.
+The attributes of the SaaS model are super freaking attractive.

 Everyone that has once thought of creating a SaaS product has done the bro math:

-It's a tempting proposition, no doubt; scalable, highly iterative, low up-front resource requirements, predictable revenue, the list goes on (the tradeoffs aren’t to be forgotten)
+It's a tempting proposition, no doubt; scalable, highly iterative, low up-front resource requirements, predictable revenue, the list goes on.

 I’m not writing here to throw shade at the SaaS model (although I personally am getting tired of it) but instead the approach that new entrepreneurs are taking to enter their entrepreneurial journey.